samjudson/flickr-net/README.md

 Change Log
 ==========

+Feb 2014: Loads of tests being added.
+I've got the .Net 4.5 branch stable now.
+I have a few more tests I want to migrate over, and then I'd like to try creating a portable library version of the library, which should reduce the number of seperate configurations I actually need.

 September 2013: First initial checkins.
 Currently contains code for most public method calls for both .Net 4.5 and Windows 8 as seperate DLLs.
 Windows 8 authentication, Upload support, and example Windows 8 app added.